EU Licensed4.8/5

 Altered food preferences:

-Some evidence suggests that GLP-1 receptor activation modifies reward signalling in the brain, making high-fat and high-sugar foods less appealing.
+Some evidence suggests GLP-1 receptor action changes reward signals in the brain.
+This can make high-fat and high-sugar foods less appealing.

 Weight loss data:

-The SURMOUNT-1 trial in adults with obesity (without diabetes) demonstrated:
+The SURMOUNT-1 trial in adults with obesity (without diabetes) showed:

 • 5 mg dose: 16.0% mean body weight reduction at 72 weeks